-Anyone being harassed should report the incident immediately to the Department of Campus Safety 908-231-8800, the Title IX Coordinator 908-526-1200, extension 8345, or the Office of the Dean of Student Services 908-526-1200, extension 8976.
+Anyone being harassed should report the incident immediately to the Department of Campus Safety 908-231-8800, the Title IX Coordinator 908-526-1200, extension 8260, or the Division of Student Affairs 908-526-1200, extension 8976.

 Confidentiality will always be maintained insofar as it does not interfere with the College's legal obligation to investigate allegations of misconduct, and the ability to take corrective action consistent with rights of due process.